Anaminus/roblox-library/modules/Binstruct/README.md

         encoded nor decoded.

     {"bool", number?}
         A boolean.
-The parameter is the number of bits used to represent the value, defaulting to 1.
+The parameter is *size*, or the number of bits used to represent the value, defaulting to 1.

+        *size* is passed to filters as additional arguments.

         The zero for this type is `false`.

     {"int", number}
         A signed integer.
-The parameter is the number of bits used to represent the value.
+The parameter is *size*, or the number of bits used to represent the value.

+        *size* is passed to filters as additional arguments.

         The zero for this type is `0`.

     {"uint", number}
         An unsigned integer.
-The parameter is the number of bits used to represent the value.
+The parameter is *size*, or the number of bits used to represent the value.

+        *size* is passed to filters as additional arguments.

         The zero for this type is `0`.